Azure/azure-service-operator/docs/azuresql/azuresql.md

 Here is a [sample YAML](/config/samples/azure_v1alpha1_azuresqluser.yaml) for creating a database user

 The `name` is used to generate the username on the database.
 The exact name is not used but rather a UUID is appended to this to make it unique. `server` and `dbname` qualify the database on which you want to create the user on. `adminsecret` is the name of the secret where the username and password will be stored. `roles` specify the security roles that this user should have on the specified database.

+### SQL Managed user

+The SQL Managed user operator is used to enable the specified managed identity as a database user on the specified database.
+It also grants the specified database roles to the user.

+**Pre-requisite: This operator requires that the operator is running as a Managed Identity user and that this Managed Identity user is configured as the AAD admin on the SQL server**

+The operator also stores the following secrets in addition to enabling Database access for the managed identity.

+- Secret named `<ManagedIdName>` with value `<ManagedIdentityClientId>`
+- Secret named `<ManagedIdName>-server` with value `Spec.Server`
+- Secret named `<ManagedIdName>-dbName` with value `Spec.DbName`

+*Note: If you are using Kube for storing secrets, there will be one secret with name `<ManagedIdName>` created with the above name-value in the secret map*

 ## Deploy, view and delete resources